Stay Clean & Comfortable on Kilimanjaro

 Respecting the Environment: Clean Trekking Practices

-Your support crew plays a major role in maintaining camp cleanliness and handling waste throughout the trek.
-Their work is essential to your experience, which is why tipping is an important part of the climb, as explained in the Kilimanjaro tipping guide.
+Your support crew plays a major role in maintaining camp cleanliness and managing waste properly.
+Their work is essential to the comfort and safety of the climb, which is one reason our Kilimanjaro tipping guide is useful before your trek.

 Frequently Asked Questions About Hygiene on Kilimanjaro